Order theory: Special types of orders

 Many of the structures that are studied in order theory employ order relations with further properties.
 In fact, even some relations that are not partial orders are of special interest.
 Mainly the concept of a preorder has to be mentioned.
 A preorder is a relation that is reflexive and transitive, but not necessarily antisymmetric.
 Each preorder induces an equivalence relation between elements, where a is equivalent to b, if a ≤ b and b ≤ a.
 Preorders can be turned into orders by identifying all elements that are equivalent with respect to this relation.

 Several types of orders can be defined from numerical data on the items of the order: a total order results from attaching distinct real numbers to each item and using the numerical comparisons to order the items; instead, if distinct items are allowed to have equal numerical scores, one obtains a strict weak ordering.
 Requiring two scores to be separated by a fixed threshold before they may be compared leads to the concept of a semiorder, while allowing the threshold to vary on a per-item basis produces an interval order.

-An additional simple but useful property leads to so-called well-founded, for which all non-empty subsets have a minimal element.
+Requiring all non-empty subsets to have a minimal element is the defining property of so-called well-founded orders.

 Generalizing well-orders from linear to partial orders, a set is well partially ordered if all its non-empty subsets have a finite number of minimal elements.

 Many other types of orders arise when the existence of infima and suprema of certain sets is guaranteed.
 Focusing on this aspect, usually referred to as completeness of orders, one obtains: